Whether we like it or not, news is in the news: accusations of fake news, stories of rising subscriptions, and questions about the media’s role.

 This is encouraging, but could more be done?

 This should be a question for all departments of a news organization: Can we do a better job of telling our story, and what is the best way to do so?

 We hope so and want to help.
-SYNC2 Media and the Colorado Press Association are creating a house ad campaign as part of this concept, based on “We are community.”
+Colorado Press Network and the Colorado Press Association are creating a house ad campaign as part of this concept, based on “We are community.”
 If you have ideas, let us know so we can share.